agustfricke/techconagust.com/src/pages/en/fiber-jwt-authentication.md

 }
 ```

-Now lets create a new route for this function, for that lets create a new folder witha new file inside.
+Now let's create a new route for this function by creating a new folder with a new file inside.

 ```bash
 mkdir ~/fiber-jwt-auth/router
 touch ~/fiber-jwt-auth/router/router.go
 ```

-Inside this file lets put this inside.
+Inside this file, let's put the following code:

 #### ~/fiber-jwt-auth/router/router.go